bleble-75/Vietnamese-Image-Captioning-with-BLIP-1-LoRA/README.md

 # Vietnamese-Image-Captioning-with-BLIP-1-LoRA

-# Vietnamese Image Captioning with BLIP-1 and LoRA

 This repository contains an implementation of a Vietnamese image captioning system based on the BLIP-1 vision–language model, fine-tuned with Low-Rank Adaptation (LoRA) on the UIT-ViIC dataset (ball sports subset).

 ## 1. Overview